Legedith/gmailOps/README.md

    - The script will automatically perform the actions defined in the rule.

 That's it!
 You are now set up to fetch and process emails according to your rules.

+p.s.
+The `helper_scripts/testing.py` script has some rudimentary unit tests to test our rules.